If you've blocked our ad, please consider unblocking it.

 File: GTAV-builds.zip (139 KB) (info)

 Inside the game's common.rpf, there is a file called builds.xml that shows a lot of builds, with the earliest dating back to 2009, a year after Grand Theft Auto IV was released.
 There are mentions of various changes made during development, such as "includes new square/3D minimap/satnav" listed in a build created on February 2nd 2012, suggesting that the minimap was circular like in previous Grand Theft Auto titles.
 There are also mentions of "Cops N Crooks" in multiplayer, with players being able to take "crooks" into custody as a "cop", along with mentions of a "stolen car tutorial" and "plate scanner".
 There is also reference to a "prison break" mission, possibly featuring the heavily detailed but largely unused prison; which may or may not be reference to the heist mission of the same name.

 Similarly, before the game was released, some configuration files were leaked that mentioned an 'Orbis' version of the game.
-'Orbis' was the codename of the PlayStation 4 before release and the PlayStation 4 version of the game was released in 2014.
+'Orbis' was the codename of the PlayStation 4 before release and the PlayStation 4 version of the game would be released in 2014.

 Go through and find the unused/cut missions.